CloudSlang/docs/tutorial/10_lesson.rst

 ------

 Everything should be working as expected now.
 We can save our file and run the flow with or without a middle name.
-Note: to test a result of ``FAILURE`` it's best not to pass a middle name and run the flow several times.
+To test a result of ``FAILURE`` it's best not to pass a middle name and run the flow several times.